 - The son or daughter who brings drugs into the house needs to know that his or her parents will call the police and have them arrested!

-We could save our children from progressively more serious consequences if we would allow some early on and not get in God’s way later, if He needs to allow more serious ones.
+By allowing those less serious consequences, we may save our children from progressively more serious ones.
+But as they get older, if God needs to allow more serious ones, we need to be careful not to get in God’s way.
 The Prodigal Son’s father, a type of our Heavenly Father, did not run after his son, he didn’t bail him out of the mess he was in or try to find him a job.
 He patiently waited.
 It was in the pig sty that his son, finally, came to his senses (Lk.
 15.11-32).

 Today’s Other Readings: